-The 2007 Campaign to Restore Lilac Way has evolved into a Lilac Way archive.
+The 2007 Campaign to Restore Lilac Way has evolved into a Lilac Way living repository with a new purpose.

 A new restorelilacway.com mobile-ready website launched in spring 2018, with 30+ pages, hundreds of new and old photos, MnDOT inventory reports, map, and videos.